-Habitats rich in grassland fungi, especially old, grasslands with low fertility, are susceptible to change, for example through the application of fertilisers, ploughing, cessation of grazing, scrub encroachment, tree planting and built development.
+Habitats rich in grassland fungi, especially old grasslands with low fertility, are susceptible to change, e.g. through the application of fertilisers, ploughing, cessation of grazing, scrub encroachment, tree planting and development.
 The following guidelines are recommended:

-On agricultural grasslands, including hillsides and banks:
+On agricultural grasslands:

-Maintain grassland through livestock grazing and/ or grass cropping as the removal of excess growth helps to maintain a low nutrient level.
-A short sward should be maintained where practicable.
+Maintain grassland through livestock grazing and/or grass cropping as the removal of excess growth helps maintain a low nutrient level.
+Grass should be kept short in late summer / early autumn where practicable, but hay meadows often contain excellent fungal diversity.

-Retain permanent grassland as cultivation of the soil disrupts or destroys the underground networks of the fungi - the 'mycelia'.
+Retain permanent grassland, as cultivation of the soil disrupts or destroys the underground networks of the fungi - the mycelia.
 Grassland fungi can take decades to recover from this.

-Avoid the use of fertilisers, manures and herbicides as these are detrimental to grassland fungi.
+Avoid the use of fertilisers, manures, and herbicides as these are detrimental to grassland fungi.